 Diamond routinely accepts proposals during a twice yearly call for proposals - we 'call' the community to submit proposals for research to be carried out at Diamond.
-There are two deadlines to be aware of:
+Under norma circumstances there are two deadlines to be aware of:

 In addition, when an instrument is just entering the user programme, or just starting a new technique, we may issue a call for commissioning proposals for that specific instrument.

 As well as Diamond access through a call for proposals, some instruments at Diamond also accept proposals at any time for Rapid Access.
 We are active members of iNEXT and CALIPSOplus for EU Users (see guidance on what acknowledgements needs to be included in publications here).
 We have additional advice for members of the EU Structural Biology community here.

 All the above routes of access to Diamond will be peer reviewed and accepted on their scientific merit.
 If access is awarded, it is expected that the results will be published.
 If you do not wish to publish your results, please approach our Industrial Liaison Office who offer a wide range of services to meet your research needs.

 Diamond encourages science which exploits all of the facilities available on the Harwell Campus.
 Recognising that ISIS and Diamond are the two facilities with the largest overlapping user communities, we wish to make a simple access procedure which allows proposals to be reviewed once by a single review panel where both facilities are required for particular science.